 Students who are concerned about the financial cost of attending university can obtain early information about the amount of funding they can expect to receive from government programs and other forms of financial assistance by completing a UTAPS application.
 Returning students with calculated unmet need above the government funding maximum will be considered for UTAPS grant assistance in the fall.

-The University's financial aid website has additional information and the UTAPS application: http://www.adm.utoronto.ca/.
-First-year applicants should submit their online UTAPS applications by late February so they can be considered for need-based admission awards.
+The University's financial aid website has additional information and the UTAPS application.
+First-year applicants should submit their UTAPS applications by late February so they can be considered for need-based admission awards.